AaltoSciComp/docker-fgci-benchmark/README.md

 This benchmark runs GROMACS test A from PRACE's [Unified European Applications Benchmark Suite](http://www.prace-ri.eu/ueabs/) using OpenMPI and all available cores.

-### GROMACS with OpenMP
+### CP2K with MPI

-This benchmark runs GROMACS test A from PRACE's [Unified European Applications Benchmark Suite](http://www.prace-ri.eu/ueabs/) using OpenMP and all available cores.
+This benchmark runs CP2K test A from PRACE's [Unified European Applications Benchmark Suite](http://www.prace-ri.eu/ueabs/) using OpenMPI and all available cores.

 ## Analyzing results

-All results are compared against a reference result run on a Dell PowerEdge C4130 machine with 2x12 core Xeon E5 2680 v3 2.50 GHz processors and 128 GB of DDR4-2133 memory.
+All results are compared against a reference result run on a Dell PowerEdge C4130 machine with 2x14 core Xeon E5 2680 v4 2.40 GHz processors and 128 GB of DDR4-2400 memory.

-Results are stored as json files in /results.
+Results are stored in /results.
 There are also histograms in /results/histograms.